Ernest Lester Jones: Career

-As the efficient administrator of a Federal Bureau, Colonel Jones early came to see the need for better conditions and more adequate salaries for employees in the Federal Service, and his advocacy of their cause in bringing these urgent needs to the attention of the proper authorities had an important part in securing remedial legislation.
-The great improvement in the efficiency of the personnel of the Federal Service, as a result of this legislation, has amply justified the wisdom of his efforts.
-Furthermore, Colonel Jones fought in congress to ensure the establishment of a commissioned officer corps.
-This corps was the precursor to today's NOAA Commissioned Corps.
+As the administrator of a Federal Bureau, Colonel Jones saw the need for better conditions and more adequate salaries for employees in the Federal Service, and his advocacy in bringing these needs to the attention of the proper authorities helped to secure remedial legislation.
+Colonel Jones argued in congress for the establishment of a commissioned officer corps, the precursor to today's NOAA Commissioned Corps.

-It was a part of his philosophy of human affairs that the best work can be done only when men have the best tools and appliances for doing it and so it was among his basic endeavors while Director of the Coast and Geodetic Survey that the Bureau's engineers be supplied with adequate ships and modern instruments and equipment.
-These things he achieved in a large measure, the good effects of which are reflected in a larger and better volume of work and a finer spirit of performance by the entire personnel, so that the Bureau now meets the purposes of its being with a growing satisfaction and increased efficiency.
+As Director of the Coast and Geodetic Survey, Colonel Jones supported providing the Bureau's engineers with updated ships, instruments, and equipment.
+These changes were intended to improve the Bureau's operations and the work of its personnel.

 Throughout his administration of the Bureau, Colonel Jones exemplified high executive ability.
 He was outstanding in his loyalty to the work of the organization and to his associates and subordinates, and in turn he engendered in them such sentiments toward himself.
 He worked constantly for the improvement of the Service under his direction so that the public might thereby be better served.
 He was positive in responding personally to whatever seemed necessary to advance each class of work and always cooperated with those of his associates who were making progress.
 He spared himself no amount of effort and toil to attain the things he thought were right and needful to be done.
 He had a humane and sincere sympathy for all who requested his assistance.
 Although firm in his opinions, yet he was considerate of the views of others.
 He was loyal alike to those whom he served and to those who served under him, and also to his own promises and obligations in that he gave the best that was in him in all his endeavors.

 In addition to his duties as Director of the Coast and Geodetic Survey, Colonel Jones was also Commissioner of the International Boundary between the United States and Canada and Alaska and Canada, from February 1921 until his death.
 He was a member of the Aerial Patrol Commission of the United States, and a member of a number of Government and scientific missions, one of the last of which was a delegate to the International Geographic Congress in Cambridge, England in 1928.